Tochemey/gokv/README.md

 ## Design

 Go-KV is designed to distribute key/value pair in a cluster of computers using push-pull anti-entropy method to replicate nodes' state across the cluster.
+When a data entry is changed on a node the full state of that entry is replicated to other nodes.
 This approach makes Go-KV eventually consistent.
 However, at some point in time the cluster will be in complete synchronised state.
 For frequent state synchronisation one can set the [`stateSyncInterval`](./cluster/config.go) value to a low value.
 The downside of a low value is that it will increase network traffic.